Einsteinish/GCP-MyLab-Samples/terraform-gcp-flask/README.md

 # Deploy a Flask app via Terraform

-This repo will deploy a sample Flask app on your local machine to GCP instance via Terraform.
+This repo will deploy a sample Flask app from your local machine to GCP instance via Terraform.

 ![Output](https://github.com/Einsteinish/GCP-MyLab-Samples/blob/master/terraform-gcp-flask/flask-terraform.png)